dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 You may need to wait again for this role assignment to propagate.

 You can then return to Visual Studio and run the app locally.
-The code should continue to function as expected. `DefaultAzureCredential` will use your existing credentials from Visual Studio or the Azure CLI.
+The code should continue to function as expected. `DefaultAzureCredential` uses your existing credentials from Visual Studio or the Azure CLI.